 He began his career at the Savannah River Laboratory in

 Aiken, SC, where he was assigned to the reactor physics

 group.
-His first assignment was to investigate the potential
+His first task was to investigate the potential

 of Response Matrix Theory for reactor charge design.
 He